 Hypersonics

-Since the early 2000s, the DoD has pursued hypersonic weapons development as a part of the conventional Prompt Global Strike Program.
+Since the early 2000’s, the Department of Defense (DoD) has pursued hypersonic weapons development as part of the Conventional Prompt Strike (CPS) Program; formally Prompt Global Strike (PGS).
 These efforts are accelerating in response to advances of global peer capabilities.
 Radiance is proud to be part of the accelerated effort to field both U.S. capability and counter threat hypersonic systems.
 We are part of the Army’s effort to field a land-based hypersonic missile.
 We also support efforts to understand and counter adversary capabilities.

 Hypersonics represent a totally new class of missiles.
 Unlike traditional ballistic missiles with predictable trajectories, hypersonic missiles can maneuver at high speeds within the atmosphere, making their trajectory—and target—hard to ascertain.
 While hypersonics research dates back decades, it has been a focus of DoD efforts under the Conventional Prompt Global Strike Program since the early 2000s.
 Today, technological advances have matured to the point that operationalizing hypersonics have become reality.
 Near peer competitors are demonstrating initial capabilities in this area, and Radiance is proud to be a part of the National effort to develop and field this capability for the U.S. and develop countermeasures to address threat capabilities.